 The Foundation collaborates with partners operating in Africa, North America, and Europe.
-Big Life Kenya is a separate legal entity registered in Kenya.
+Big Life Limited Kenya and Big Life Foundation Kenya are separate legal entities registered in Kenya.
 Big Life Canada is a separate nonprofit organization registered in Canada.
 Big Life United Kingdom is a separate nonprofit organization registered in the United Kingdom.
-Although certain of the Foundation's directors are members of the boards of Big Life Kenya, Big Life Canada and Big Life United Kingdom, the Foundation does not control these entities through this board participation.
+Although certain of the Foundation's directors are members of the boards of Big Life Limited Kenya, Big Life Foundation Kenya, Big Life Canada and Big Life United Kingdom, the Foundation does not control these related party entities through this board participation.
 Therefore, these entities are not consolidated with the operations of the Foundation for financial reporting purposes.